brandur/sorg/content/drafts/sortsupport-inet.md

 The only case with space leftover is IPv4 on a 64-bit machine.
-Even after storing all 32 possible bits of network, we still have 31 bits available.
+Even after storing all 32 possible bits of network, there's still 31 bits available.
 Let's see what we can use them for.

 ### IPv4 on 64-bit: network size and a few subnet bits (#ipv4-64bit)